LOYOLA UNIVERSITY CHICAGO

 This course focuses on the literature and society of Rome at the time of Julius Caesar, in particular translation of selected readings from such authors as Lucretius, Catullus, Sallust, Caesar and Cicero.

-Interdisciplinary Option: Rome Studies, Shakespeare Studies
+Interdisciplinary Option: Shakespeare Studies

 Students should be able to translate accurately the selected readings, analyze and appreciate their style and content, and demonstrate knowledge and understanding of their contexts and meanings